About

 How I Work

-I value early exploration, shared understanding, and pragmatic decision-making, especially in environments where trade-offs and constraints matter
+I value early exploration, shared understanding, and pragmatic decision-making, especially in environments where trade-offs and constraints matter.

 Defining Success